IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/assembly-descriptor.md

 ## References

-The reference section is similar to the composition section except that the items referenced in this section must be pre-existing before TNCO will instantiate any of the items in the assembly’s composition section.
+The reference section is similar to the composition section except that the items referenced in this section must be pre-existing before TNC-O will instantiate any of the items in the assembly’s composition section.

-Two types of references can be resolved by TNCO
+Two types of references can be resolved by TNC-O
 1. existing assembly instances
 2. external resources that are managed directly by a resource manager.

 Assembly references require the full name of the assembly within type field.
 The example below shows using the semantic versioning to allow more flexibility when resolving to instances of the assembly.
-The properties are used to help TNCO find the instance of the item required by the current assembly.
-With items that have been created through TNCO the referencing assembly can refer to any of the instance’s properties from the items property section.
+The properties are used to help TNC-O find the instance of the item required by the current assembly.
+With items that have been created through TNC-O the referencing assembly can refer to any of the instance’s properties from the items property section.
 Referenced assemblies can be used by the enclosing assembly to establish relationships.

 Resource instances managed directly by a resource manager may be referenced.
 These will have resource descriptors as any resource, however they will not include the Install or Uninstall lifecycle steps.

 To read the references section each item has a local name used to refer to the item with in the assembly.
-The type directs TNCO to fetch the required resource type.
-The properties are then used by TNCO to narrow down to a single instance of the resource type that can be used by the enclosing assembly.
-If TNCO finds more than one resource that fits the information provided an error occurs and the assembly will not be instantiated.
+The type directs TNC-O to fetch the required resource type.
+The properties are then used by TNC-O to narrow down to a single instance of the resource type that can be used by the enclosing assembly.
+If TNC-O finds more than one resource that fits the information provided an error occurs and the assembly will not be instantiated.

 ```
 references: